 ARAMIS also has an internal section for entering data (the login function, part of the navigation menu in the left margin).
-This internal section is currently available only to employees of the Federal Administration.
+This internal section is currently available only to employees of the Swiss Federal Administration.

-When calling up the new search, you will receive a simple mono search field in which any search terms can be entered.
+When calling up the search, you will receive a simple mono search field in which any search terms can be entered.

 The advanced search allows further restrictions and filters.
 For example, individual project types, the project status or labels can be integrated into the search or individual fields such as the project number or the project title can be searched specifically.

-The new search is characterized by the fact that filters and specific search functions can be set directly in the mono search field, following the example of well-known search engines.
+The search is characterized by the fact that filters and specific search functions can be set directly in the mono search field, following the example of well-known search engines.
 The setting of filters and specific search functions via buttons is no longer necessary, but still possible; even in combined application.
 If filters or search functions are set via the buttons, the corresponding grammatical conversion appears in the mono search field above the hit list after the search has been triggered.
 However, you can also control the search directly using the following grammar elements:

 Select research position(s):